Streaming Solutions for Broadcasting Online University Courses

 UStream offers a number of APIs, including a Broadcasting API, Player API and SDKs, Authentication API, and Certified Broadcasting Device API for connecting directly to certified cameras and encoders.

-Pricing for DaCast occurs in one of two ways.
-Monthly plans start at $19 for basic levels of bandwidth.
-The Pro ($165/month) and Premium ($390/month) plans offer much higher bandwidth and increased functionality.
-“Event Pricing,” which is designed for single events, is also available.
 Check out the “calculator” tab on our pricing page to get a ballpark estimate of which plan would be best for you.

-A fully functional RESTful json API allows DaCast clients to extend and integrate cloud video in many different ways.
+A fully functional JSON RESTful API allows Dacast clients to extend and integrate cloud video in many different ways.
 Both a player and a video content management API are available to make development easier.

-When you settle on your choice of OVP, check out this guide to start live streaming your educational courses.
+When you settle on your choice of OVP, you can check out this guide to start live streaming your educational courses.
 For regular live streaming tips, as well as exclusive offers, you can also join our LinkedIn group.

-Thanks for reading, and good luck with your live streams!
+Thanks for reading, and good luck with your live streams.

 By Max Wilbert.